ntustison/ANTsXUKBBPublic/Text/discussion.md

 [@Gong:2021vo], using an ensemble of CNNs and pretrained on a UKBB cohort of
 $N=14,503$ subjects, had a mean absolute error (MAE) of 2.90 years.
 Related CNN-based deep learning approaches achieved comparable performance levels and simultaneously outperformed more traditional machine learning approaches.
-For example, the FreeSurfer IDP approach using a dense neural network [@Lombardi:2020vj] yielded an overall MAE accuracy of 4.6 years.
-Alternative strategies based on Lasso, Random Forests, and support vector regression techniques were attempted but did not achieve similar accuracy levels.

-Given that RMSE provides a general upper bound on MAE (i.e., MAE $\leq$ RMSE), the accuracy levels yielded by our FSL, FreeSurfer, ANTsX, and combined linear, lasso, and XGBoost models can be seen from Figure
+Given that RMSE provides a general upper bound on MAE (i.e., MAE $\leq$ RMSE), the accuracy levels yielded by our FSL, FreeSurfer, ANTsX models can be seen from Figure \ref{fig:features_optimization_rmse} to perform comparatively well.
-\ref{fig:features_optimization_rmse} to perform comparatively well.
 The FreeSurfer and ANTsX linear models performed similarly with RMSE prediction values of approximately 4.4 years whereas FSL was a little higher at 4.96 years.
 However, combining all IDPs resulted in an average RMSE value of 3.8 years.
 When looking at the top 10 overall linear model features (Table